oracle://user:password@service?

 ClientCharset-specifies the charset, in which Parser must communicate with SQL server.
 Conversion will be done by driver.

-select query, oracle will convert them to UPPERCASE.
+If you do not quote columns' names in select query, oracle will convert them to UPPERCASE.
 By default, Parser converts them to lowercase.
 By specifying LowerCaseColumnNames=0 one can disable this lowercase conversion.

-limit/offset the driver modifies statements for cutting off not redundant data using SQL server instructions.
+While execution queries with limit/offset the driver modifies statements for cutting off not redundant data using SQL server instructions.
 But if any problems occurs this behaviour can be switched off with option DisableQueryModification=1.

 Information on other parameters can be found in Oracle documentation.